rxshira/Robo-Grader/README.md

 Also, make sure that in the same space you run the src code, you also download another file of videos.
 Here is the link to acesss this file of videos: https://drive.google.com/drive/folders/1-U6JkVNn4xdKyY5nEVX28MaSZBmGpL1o?usp=sharing

+Please be patient with this program!
+It might run a little slower than expected becuase of all the image analysis.
+There will be a clear change once a video is uploaded/selected, so just wait for it.

 As you run it, to begin a new project, click 'New Project' OR ‘Example Project’